By : Ecole de Paris du Management

 Location : France / Paris

-Presentation from François LÉVÊQUE followed by a Q&A session.
+Presentation from Thierry WEIL, François de CHARENTENAY and Germain SANZ followed by Q&A session.

-The document is a report of the speaker presentation and the Q&A session.
+The document is a report of the speakers’ presentations and the Q&A Session.

 Organizer : Ecole de Paris du ManagementThe École de Paris du management was created in 1993.
 Under its auspices, researchers and professionals talk about subjects which open the way for discussion ensuring a high quality of oral and written work.
 Although short-term concerns are the basis for these exchanges, the approach adopted reflects long-term issues.
 These include helping change the views which researchers, participants and public opinion have of the way in which private and public affairs are conducted